nichniq/website/obsidian/Annotator prototype.md

 	- Sidebar also listens for message and updates textarea with selection
 		- When freshly opened, send message to get the most latest selection from bg

-## Next
+## Feb 4

 - Update the sidebar when the tab changes

+## Future

 - Save highlighted text for specific URLs

-## Future

 - Convert selection to Markup (bold, italic, links)